MakMak445/StrainVisor/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)](https://github.com/your-username/StrainVisor)

-**An end-to-end, containerised web platform for calculating material stress-strain curves from high-speed impact footage and sensor data.** 🔬
+**An end-to-end, containerised web platform for calculating material stress-strain curves from high-speed impact footage and sensor data.
+Currently, it only gives the shape of the curve as the strain is not directly calculated as cross-sectional area and force-transducer coefficient are not taken into account** 🔬

 ---